Scan-o-Matic/scanomatic/README.md

 ### API

 * Be able to email logs.
-* Server should say if it reaches the power manager.
+* :star: Server should say if it reaches the power manager.
 * QC be able to know what phenotypes been extracted and normed